MohamedBadry4/career_developer/README.md

 * 🤖 Chatbot assistance for developer career questions
 * 📊 Explore explainable predictions (feature importance, SHAP)
 * 💾 Track and version ML models with MLflow
-* 🔐 Secure authentication (JWT / Firebase if added)
+* 🔐 User authentication with Firebase
 * 🌐 Lightweight, interactive, and user-friendly UI with Streamlit

 ---